DarthSim/overmind/README.md

 $ apt-get install tmux
 ```

-**Note:** You can find installation manual for other systems here: https://github.com/tmux/tmux
+**Note:** You can find installation manuals for other systems here: https://github.com/tmux/tmux

 There are three ways to install Overmind: